lambda-snail/uuid-lib/README.md

 Represents a subset of a universally unique identifier (UUID) as specified in [rfc9562](https://datatracker.ietf.org/doc/html/rfc9562#name-requirements-language).

-This is mostly intended for educational purposes, as I see many people who seem o confuse Uuids (or Guids) for a particular framework with the general concept of a Uuid as specified in the standard.
+This is mostly intended for educational purposes, as I see many people who seem to confuse UUIDs (or GUIDs) for a particular framework with the general concept of a Uuid as specified in the standard.

-If your favorite language or framework doesn't provide Uuids with a particular property, you can always implement our own (or use a third part library)!
+If your favorite language or framework doesn't provide UUID with a particular property, you can always implement our own (or use a third part library)!

 ## Details

-Currently only uuid version 4 is implemented.
+Currently only UUID version 4 is implemented.
 The standard also defines two special uuid's called 'nil' and 'max'.
 They are implemented as a special type of variant.

-The uuid class holds the octet data, and different versions can be implemented using the strategy patern by specifying a variant class as a template type parameter.
+The UUID class holds the octet data, and different versions can be implemented using the strategy pattern by specifying a variant class as a template type parameter.
 The variant classes are responsible for initializing the octets of the uuid, and it is possible to extend the system to uuid versions that are not implemented if needed.
-Since there is no way to check arbitrary code for standards compliance, this means that users of the library can effectivel define any kind of uuid that they want - this corresponds to version 8 in the standard.
+Since there is no way to check arbitrary code for standards compliance, this means that users of the library can effectively define any kind of uuid that they want - this may correspond to version 8 in the standard.

 A variant definition must implement a function with the signature